MangoTheCat/mangoTraining/README.md

 R package containing datasets used for Mango Solutions training courses and for the book SAMS Teach Yourself R in 24 Hours.

-Since version 1.1 there have been updates to the naming conventions of the package to align with tidyverse guidelines (i.e. using snake_case); old camelCase names for data/functions are still included to allow for backwards compatability with the book.

 ## Installation